TAbdiukov/CISSP-mnemonics/README.md

 ![128gb](https://i.ytimg.com/vi/BrcBKpE9aQg/mqdefault.jpg)

-Progression of requirements for ALL information:
+Progression of requirements for ALL information (therefore, next entry would apply for SOME information),

-NDA > Clearance > Formal Approval > Need to know
+NDA > Clearance > Formal Approval > Need-to-know

+Example: Compartmented - NDA for ALL info, Clearance for ALL information, Formal approval for SOME information, Need-to-know for some information.

 ## Access Control Methods